 Release date: September 4, 2012

-World Adventures introduced mummies, Late Night introduced vampires, and the seventh expansion adds a bunch of other supernatural creatures to the mix!
+World Adventures introduced mummies, Late Night introduced vampires, and the seventh expansion adds a variety of other supernatural creatures to the mix!

-This includes werewolves, fairies, witches, and zombies, and vampires are also included for those who don’t own Late Night.
-The expansion introduces a new town called Moonlight Falls, and there are two new professions that sims can pursue – Fortune Teller and Alchemist (paired with a new skill called Alchemy).
+This includes werewolves, fairies, witches, and zombies, and vampires.
+The expansion presents a new town called Moonlight Falls, and there are two new professions that sims can pursue – Fortune Teller and Alchemist (paired with a new skill called Alchemy).

 Release date: November 13, 2012